dvcolgan/dvcolgan/README.md

 Happy to fit into your existing process or I can manage the project myself with a weekly check-in call.

-My preferred stack is React.js, TailwindCSS, and Next.js deployed to Vercel, but I also have experience with Vue.js, Express.js, and Netlify.
+Currently focusing on React.js, TailwindCSS, and Next.js.

 Open to contracting at $100/hr up to 20 hours a week, or we can negotiate a fixed-price, fixed-scope project.